bookofproofs/bookofproofs.github.io/_sources/history/17th-century/doppelmayr.md

 **Johann Doppelmayr** was a German mathematician who wrote on astronomy, spherical trigonometry, sundials and mathematical instruments.

 ### Mathematical Profile (Excerpt):
-* His father, Johann Siegmund Doppelmayr, was a merchant but had deep interests in science.
-* Writing about his father later in his life, Doppelmayr explained how his hobby was carrying out experiments in physics.
 * Johann Doppelmayr entered the Aegidien Gymnasium in Nuremberg in 1689.
 * Doppelmayr was to return to this Gymnasium as a professor later in his career.
 * From Nuremberg, Doppelmayr went to the University of Altdorf in 1696 where he studied law, mathematics and natural philosophy.